thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 We have a fully working todo list manager as of now, what we need to do, is to reduce the redundancy.
 That'll be undertaken in the next chapter.

+## Homework
+Translate this todo list app to use sqlite3 database which comes inbuilt with Python.
+Please do not use the Internet, use the sqlite3 documentation.

 ##### Links

 |[Next](11-function-tasks.md) | [Previous](09-functions.md) |  [Index](SUMMARY.md)